IntegrierBar/InverseMagneticBillards/README.md

 #### Spawning Trajectories
 The control center for the phase space allows for 3 different methods of creating new trajectories.

-For individual trajectories the color can be chosen with the color selector "Trajectorie Color".
+For individual trajectories the color can be chosen with the color selector "Trajectory Color".
-The checkmark "Trajectory drawn in regular space" decides
+The checkmark "Trajectory Drawn in Regular Space" decides whether the spawned trajectories should also be drawn in regular space.

 ##### 1. On Click
-After pressing the button
+After pressing the button left clickin inside the phase space will create a new trajectory with those coordinates.

+##### 2. On Coordinates
+Typing the phase space coordinates (first is polygon, second is angle) and then pressing the button "Spawn PS trajectory on Coordinates" will create a trajectory at those coordinates.

+##### 3. Batch
+By pressing the button "Spawn PS Trajectory Batch" you can specify a rectangular area inside the phase space by left clicking at two positions.
+Then "#Trajectories in Batch" trajectories will be evenly created inside this rectangle.
+The color of the trajectories is a predefined color gradient.

+Due to problems with browsers it is not recomended to spawn more then 20 trajectories in one batch.

 #### Fill Phase Space
 By pressing to button "Start to fill phase space" the program will automatically find the largest sqaure hole and spawn a new trajectory at the upper left corner (lower left in terms of coordinates).
 In order to to generate a gradient, the program will check if there is another trajectory close to it.
 If yes, it will choose a similar color for the new trajectory.
 Otherwise the color is random.
-Afterwards the all trajectories are iterated "#iterations" times.
+Afterwards the all trajectories are iterated "#Iterations" times.

 The program will repeat this process every frame as often as is specified in the "#trajectories to spawn" field.